renatomrcosta/Bracket-Viewer-UI/README.md

 npm run docker-build
 ```

+To run locally at the moment, valid firebase environment variables must be provided in the .env

 ## Dockerized

 To run a dockerized version, pull the image and run using.
 The app will be accessible on port 3000